rdinizcal/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Sponsored by WASP, my current research interests lay on understanding the engineering process for increasing autonomicity through self-adaptation of software based-systems.
+Sponsored by WASP, my current research interests lay on understanding the engineering process for increasing autonomicity through self-adaptation of software-based systems.
 Supervised by Prof. Patrizio Pelliccione and  Prof. Thorsten Berger we concretely investigate themes from a continuum that varies from mission specification for multi-robot scenarios until test generation for autonomous driving vehicles.